Healthcare

 Dental Hygienist Salary Overview

-The Dental Hygienist is a sought-after profession in the United States with a median annual salary of $84,860.
-Compensation typically ranges from $52,600 for entry-level positions to $115,200 for experienced professionals in high-demand markets.
+The Dental Hygienist is one of the most important roles in the Healthcare sector of the US economy in 2026.
+With a median annual salary of $84,860, compensation for this position ranges from $52,600 at the entry level to $115,200 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Dental Hygienist in the US earns between $52,600 and $115,200 per year, with a median of $84,860.